Print Friendly

 Introduction

-In K’iche’ the position in front of the verb is reserved to indicate “special attention” or “emphasis”, also called Focus or Topic.
-The default word order in K’iche’ is VS for intransitive phrases and VOA for transitive phrases, all nominal arguments follow the verb.
+In K’iche’ the position in front of the verb is reserved to indicate “special attention” or “emphasis,” also called Focus or Topic.
+The default word order in K’iche’ is VS for intransitive phrases and VOA (verb, object, agent) for transitive phrases.
 However, all parts of the phrase may be moved in front of the verb to put some emphasis on this particular part.

 Depending on what kind of emphasis is wanted by the speaker, and depending on which part of the phrase is moved in front of the verb, other changes may take place in the phrase.

 Topic describes “what the conversation/text/discourse is about”.
-In K’iche’ the object or subject/agent of a phrase may be moved in front of the verb when done so to allow for a smooth continuation of Topic.
+In K’iche’ the object or subject/agent of a phrase may be moved in front of the verb when done so to point to the Topic.
 No other changes to the verb or phrase are required.

 TZIJONIKText